 Papadopoulou is a tourist guide and a national trainer of tourist guides in Greece, licensed by the World Federation of Tourist Guides Associations.
 She accompanies tourists all over Greece.

-- Before you go: The #1 piece of advice for visiting the Acropolis
+- The #1 piece of advice for visiting the Acropolis

 - The best times to visit the Acropolis

 You don’t have to be an experienced trekker to reach the Acropolis.
 That said, Van Der Does and Papadopoulou strongly advise that you wear comfortable shoes and are mindful of the slippery, worn rocks on the way to the top.
-In the summer, remember also to pack your hat, sunscreen, and water, especially if you are visiting after 10:00 AM or before 5:00 PM when it’s hot, hot, hot!
+In the summer, remember also to pack your hat, sunscreen, and water, especially if you are visiting after 10:00 AM or before 5:00 PM when it’s very hot.

-You can purchase your ticket at either of the two ticket offices stationed at the central gate called “Propylaea” or outside the Theatre of Dionysus, on the south slope of the Acropolis, but to avoid any possible long lines, we suggest that book your ticket online for fast-track access through both entrances.
-Reserve a single-use ticket valid for one admission to the Acropolis for the selected date, or a combined ticket, valid for seven sites (i.e. Acropolis, Ancient Agora, Roman Agora, Hadrian’s Library, Temple of Zeus, Kerameikos, and Aristotle’s School) for five consecutive days.
+You can purchase your ticket at either of the two ticket offices stationed at the central gate called “Propylaea” or outside the Theatre of Dionysus, on the south slope of the Acropolis, but to avoid any long lines, we suggest that book your ticket online for fast-track access through both entrances.
+Reserve a single-use ticket valid for one admission to the Acropolis for the selected date, or a combined ticket, valid for seven sites (Acropolis, Ancient Agora, Roman Agora, Hadrian’s Library, Olympieion, Kerameikos, and Aristotle’s School) for five consecutive days.

 The best times to visit the Acropolis